Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments

-Similar to Corollary \ref{coroll_1}, we can compare the separability of the two methods based on their coefficients. \begin{manualcoroll}{4.7} [Multi-class] The difference of discrimination power ($Z$) between signed and zero-weight GCN in the multi-class case is:
+Similar to the Corollary \ref{coroll_1}, we can compare the separability of the two methods under multiple classes. \begin{manualcoroll}{4.4} [Discrimination power] The difference of separation powers $Z=\mathbb{E}^m_s(\cdot)-\mathbb{E}^m_z(\cdot)$ between signed GCN and zero-weight GCN in multi-class graphs is given by:

-Then, we can induce the conditional statement as below based on the distribution of aggregated neighbors ($k'$):
+Accordingly, we can induce the following conditional statement:

-More details can be found in App.
-B.3. \end{manualcoroll}
+$\bullet$ More details are introduced in Appendix B-3. \end{manualcoroll}

-Fig. \ref{xy_b} plots $Z$ for the multi-class case.
-The above corollary implies that if the distribution of aggregated neighbor is origin symmetry ($k'=-k$), $Z$ ($=1-e-b$) becomes identical to the Eq. \ref{binary_diff}.
-Under this condition, signed propagation might perform well.
-However, as $k'$ gets closer to $k$, its discrimination power degrades ($Z$ gets smaller) as shown in the blue areas in Fig. \ref{xy_b}, where $\int_{0}^{1}\int_{0}^{1} (-2eb+e+b-1) \,de db=-1$.
+Similar to the binary class, as the distribution of aggregated neighbors $k'$ diverges from $k$ (e.g., $k' = -k$), $Z$ $(= 1 - e - b_i)$ becomes identical to Eq. \ref{binary_diff}, which converges to zero as follows:

+This means selecting a proper propagation scheme depends on $b_i$ and $e$.
+However, as $k'$ gets closer to $k$, we can infer that $Z$ $(=-2eb_i+e+b_i-1)$ tends to be negative as below:

+where signed propagation may achieve dismal performance.